cyberbotics/webots/docs/discord/development.md

 ##### Jesusmd 05/15/2020 01:49:44
 `@David Mansolino` Hi, I am using python, I would like to work with several distance sensors at the same time and comparing their data in console.
 But instead of obtain the type, I got a number.

-##### Luftwaffel 05/14/2020 12:48:46
+##### Simon Steinmann [Moderator] 05/14/2020 12:48:46
-> `@Luftwaffel` Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
+> `@Simon Steinmann` Although working with ROS, we decided to split the simulation projects with minimal dependencies over ROS other than communication.
 For 3D Math in Cpp, we're using Eigen, and in python either numpy or numpy + transformations.py (which is standalone of tf)

 `@Axel M`